 If the Receiver does not support the <request> resource type, it shall respond with a 5.01 (Not implemented) CoAP response code and a oneM2M Response Status Code of "NON_BLOCKING_SYNCH_REQUEST_NOT_SUPPORTED".

-3) The Originator can use the <request> resource reference to synchronously retrieve the <request> resource that contains the response to the original request.
+3) The Originator can use the <request> resource reference to make a blocking synchronous request to retrieve the <request> resource that contains the response to the original request.

-4) The Receiver, upon receipt of this retrieve request, shall handle it as in clause since it is a non-blocking request.
+4) The Receiver, upon receipt of this retrieve request, shall handle it as in clause 6.3.1 since it is a blocking request.

 NOTE: If the Receiver is a Transit CSE, the Receiver acts as CoAP client and CoAP server.